sdasgup3/PLDI19-ArtifactEvaluation/README.md

 ```

 ## Translation Validation of Optimizations (Section 5.4)
-In this section, we validated different optimizations of the "popcount" program, by checking the equivalence between the optimized programs.
+In this section, we validated different optimizations of the "popcount" program, by checking the equivalence between the optimized and un-optimized programs.
 For the artifact evaluation, we will demonstrate the optimization made by Stoke super-optimizer (as this is the most interesting among the other optimizations).
 If interested, we will be happy to provide details about the equivalence of other optimizations.

-We symbolically execute the un-optimized popcount program and stoke-optimized program individually and compares their return values (i.e., the symbolic expression of the %rax
-register value) using Z3.
+We symbolically execute the un-optimized popcount program and stoke-optimized program individually and compares their return values (i.e., the symbolic expression of the %rax register value) using Z3.

 The directory structure:
 - [test-spec.k](https://github.com/sdasgup3/binary-decompilation/blob/programV_working/x86-semantics/program-veriifcation/popcnt_loop/test-spec.k): The actual specification file, of the un-optimized program, that is fed to the symbolic executor.